pmuens/philippmuens.com/_posts/decision-trees-from-scratch.md

 ---
 title: Decision Trees from scratch
 description: Take a deep dive into Decision Trees and program your very own based on the CART algorithm in pure Python.
-excerpt: Take a deep dive into Decision Trees and program your very own based on the CART algorithm in pure Python.
 coverImage: /assets/blog/decision-trees-from-scratch/cover.jpg
 date: '2020-08-13T07:17:57.000Z'
 author: